illuminate3/bootawesome-depricated/README.md

 ### Textarea

-The `textarea` method generates a textarea field with an optional label, from errors and options.
+The `textarea` method generates a textarea field with an optional label and Font Awesome icon, from errors and options.

 	Bootstrap::textarea('file', 'File', 'Value');